-This option can be set in a number of places, and T-Server processes it in the order of precedence shown below, highest first.
+This option can be set in a number of places, and T-Server processes it in the following order of precedence, highest first.
 If the value is not present at the higher level, T-Server checks the next level, and so on.

 - 1. In RequestAgentPendingACW, in attribute extension WrapUpTime (applies to this agent only). - 2.
 In RequestACWInIdle, in attribute extension WrapUpTime (applies to this agent only). - 3.
 In the call, in user data WrapUpTime (limited to ISCC scenarios). - 4.
-In a configuration object of type ACD Queue or Routing Point, on the Annex - 5.
+In a configuration object of type ACD Queue or Routing Point, on the Annex tab. - 5.
 In RequestAgentLogin, in attribute extension WrapUpTime (applies to this agent only). - 6.
-In the Agent ID object, on the Annex tab (but not value untimed). - 7.
+In the Agent ID object, on the Annex tab. - 7.
 In the login device object, on the Annex tab. - 8.
-Using an Agent Group corresponding to an object configured in the Configuration Layer as a device of type ACD Queue. - 9.
+In the Agent Group corresponding to an object configured in the Configuration Layer as a device of type ACD Queue. - 9.
 In the T-Server Application object.